AndrewLutsky/SSPT/README.md

  - `Rohit Nandakumar` - Rohit contributed to the project by creating the input files for FASTA and CIF sequences.
 Additionally, Rohit assisted in the creation of the Chou-Fasman method, focusing on beta sheet identification.
 Rohit was heavily involved with creating testing functions for ten functions.
 In regards to the non-coding aspects of the project, Rohit wrote up the “Background” and “Future Advancements” sections of the paper and presentation.
 Lastly, Rohit attended weekly meetings with the group to discuss direction and progress.

-- `Shashank Katiyar` - Shashank was heavily involved in creating the visualization tool for the project and implementing overall general use data structures for the entire codebase.
+- `Shashank Katiyar` - Shashank was heavily involved in creating the visualization tool for the project as well as implementing CLI workflow options.
+He tied together the various components of our project and provided a CLI for the user to interact with.
+Subsequently, he also created detailed instructions for the usage of the program in the Readme of the project and the demonstration video.
 Shashank also attended weekly meetings with the group to discuss direction and progress.
-Shashank contributed to the presentation by talking about the various different approaches taken to visualize the protein structure.
+Shashank contributed to the presentation by talking about the various different approaches taken to visualize the protein structure and to discuss future direction and progress.

 # Code Demo